 While virus species and genotypes that were sister groups to poultry viruses were revealed, it is important to note all samples in this study were collected from birds with no clinical signs of disease.
 This raises two important issues.
 First, with the sequencing of more wild birds, those clades formally dominated by poultry will likely expand to include many viral species and genotypes from wild birds.
 This will be central to a better understanding the movement of avian viruses between wild bird reservoirs and poultry populations and hence of disease emergence in general.
-Indeed, poultry production has rapidly expanded in the last century (Kaleta & Rulke 2008), to the extent that ~70% of avian biomass on the planet are now poultry (Bar-On et al. 2018), creating a relatively new, but large niche for viruses.

-double-stand DNA virus), there has likely been selection for high transmissibility and high virulence (Rozins & Day 2017).
+Indeed, poultry production has rapidly expanded in the last century (Kaleta & Rulke, 2008), to the extent that ~70% of avian biomass on the planet are now poultry (Bar-On, Phillips, & Milo, 2018), creating a relatively new, but large niche for viruses.
+Furthermore, unlike wild birds, in viruses adapted to poultry such as Marek's disease virus (a double-strand DNA virus), there has likely been selection for high transmissibility and high virulence (Rozins & Day, 2017).
 As such, sequencing wild bird viruses is imperative in understanding the evolutionary processes involved.